psv-plugins-archive/freepsm/README.md

 Note: This is ONLY for PSM (PlayStation Mobile) games NOT for Native Vita Games.

-Whenever an InAppPurchase command is called a message box will pop up;
+Whenever an InAppPurchase command is called a message box will pop up:
 like "Get Ticket Information ?"  with 3 options:
 OK Cancel Error
-if you press OK, the IAP Handler will say the command completed successfully if you press CANCEL it'll say that it was cancled by the user if you press ERROR it'll say an error occured.
+if you press OK, the IAP Handler will say the command completed successfully
+if you press CANCEL it'll say that it was cancled by the user
+if you press ERROR it'll say an error occured.